jhu-ip/cs220-f25/assign/midterm.md

 ## Development Plan
 This project is (much!) bigger than any of the homeworks you've completed so far, and having a teammate to help means that you can both benefit from your teammate's expertise, but also need to plan more carefully.
 Thus, as part of this project, you are expected to create a **development plan** to keep track of tasks that need to be completed.
 We suggest the following process:

 * Start by brainstorming the tasks that are required to complete the project successfully.
 The sections above detail the image operations that your project is required to support, and below is a suggestion of how you could break these down into individual files.
-These operations and files are a good task list a good starting point -- but, they may need to be broken down into smaller tasks.
+These operations and files are a good starting point -- but, they may need to be broken down into smaller tasks.
 Make sure you consider testing as well!
 You do **not** want to turn in a project that has not been tested!

 * Consider the relative difficulty of tasks.
 Some of the image operations are expected to be considerably easier than others.
 How much easier?
 That's up for you and your partner to discuss.
 Header files are likely to be relatively small tasks, particularly in comparison to the actual implementation.
 We are not expecting you to come up with exact estimates here (for instance, 35 minutes to implement `ppm_io.h`, or 130 minutes to implement a transformation operation).
 Instead, try to identify (approximate) relative difficulties.
 Do you think that one transformation is twice as difficult as another?
 Four times as difficult?
-Ultimately, the answer that you come up with is not so important as the _process_ of discussing with your teammate _why_ you think what you do (so long as the answer is not totally insane -- if you consider one task to be 20 times as difficult as another, you should have a very good reason!)
+Ultimately, the answer that you come up with is not so important as the _process_ of discussing with your teammate _why_ you think what you do (so long as the answer is within reason -- if you consider one task to be 20 times as difficult as another, you should have a very good reason!)

 * Estimate _task dependencies_.
 What tasks depend on each other?
 For each task that you complete, what new tasks can now be completed?
 For example, the `read_ppm` function is probably necesary to complete pretty much all of the other functions, since you'll want to read an image before you can modify it.
 Hence, we provide this function to you.
 It's also probably pretty important to be able to write an image back out, so that you can run `img_cmp` to compare the image your program produced with the image expected.
 Do you think that any of the other functions you're supposed to implement depend on each other?
 If so, how?